“I think a warrant has been issued for my arrest!”. We’ve got you covered with a guide on arrest warrants in Tampa Bay, Florida!

 The Florida Criminal Information Center: The State of Florida has a Public Access Warrant Search Online that is provided as a courtesy by the Florida Department of Law Enforcement.

-Simply go to the State-run website, enter the relevant data, and you can see if an active warrant has been reported to the Florida Department of Law Enforcement.
+Simply go to the State-run website, enter the relevant data, and you can see if an active warrant of arrest record has been reported to the Florida Department of Law Enforcement.

 County Specific Warrant Searches